drwalton/GLDemo/README.md

 ### Silhouette ###

-This is a demo of a simple way to render silhouettes in modern OpenGL.
+This is a demo of a number of simple ways to render silhouettes and perform cel-shading in modern OpenGL.

-The basic idea is to render the back of the object (expanded in some way) in black, and then render the front as usual over the top.

 Much more detail on this demo can be found in [this post](http://drwalton.github.io/2013/10/18/silhouette-rendering.html).

+### Quartic Flame ###

+This is a demo of a fast particle system for simulating fire.
+The demo is almost complete, and a post will be published soon.